ncbi/robotframework-pageobjects/README.md

         def search_for(self, term):
             ...

-This code would map to both "Search For" or "Search My Page For" keywords.
+This code would map to both `Search For` or `Search My Page For` keywords.

 - If you want to name your page object class something other than the name used in the keywords, use the name attribute on the page object class.
 For example: